ARMmbed/mbed-os-tools/README.md

 mbedgt: completed in 52.13 sec
 ```

-We can also add `-V` to make the output more verbose:
+You can also add `-V` to make the output more verbose:
 ```
 $ mbedgt -V
 mbedgt: greentea test automation tool ver.
 1.2.5